ToolWeb Logo

 5. 5

-Click Download Image to save your file with the target DPI added to its filename, then use Convert Another Image to start over.
+Click Download Image to save your updated file with the new DPI value appended directly to its filename.

 • Smart File Naming